 Ana Laura López de la Torre (1969, Uruguay)

-Artist and writer, lives and works in Montevideo, Uruguay.
+Artist, writer, educator.
+Lives and works in Montevideo, Uruguay.

-My practice is community-based and concerned with the idea of the “common good”, both in terms of what is already common to people – what we are compelled to share, for example a public space – and of what else we might be able to share voluntarily through generosity, collaboration and exchange, by pooling resources and producing communal knowledge.
+My practice is community-based and invovled with ideas of the “common good”, both in terms of what is already common to people – what we are compelled to share, for example a public space – and of what else we might be able to share voluntarily through generosity, collaboration and exchange, by pooling resources and producing communal knowledges.
 Often using the overlooked and the underrated as a starting point, my work creates visible and unexpected connections between things, people and places.
 The work unfolds slowly in time and space, and brings together disparate constituencies with a similar interest despite often conflicting agendas, through participatory and collaborative processes.

 After training as a woodcarver and working in a religious sculpture workshop in Madrid during the 1990s, I transited somehow accidentally towards conceptual art, seeking a happier marriage between art and political compromise.
 In 1997 I graduated with an MA in Critical Fine Art Practice from Central St Martins College of Art & Design.
 From 1995 to 2012 I lived in South London, where I developed a body of work enmeshed in the social and cultural life of Brixton, my place of residency and the nearby neighbourhoods of Peckham, Camberwell, Stockwell and Vauxhall.
-A self-declared “organic intellectual”, my practice stems from the understanding of the local as a political context for aligning art production with community organising.
+I like to think of myself as an “organic intellectual”, where my practice stems from the understanding of the local as a political context for aligning art production with community organising.

 In 2012, after 22 years abroad, I returned with my daughter to live permanently in Uruguay.
 Currently I am completing doctoral studies at Chelsea College of Art & Design, thanks to a studentship from the University of the Arts, London.
-My research project Living together: The artist as a neighbour, studies the effects in the life of communities, of the activity of artists who chose to work in their own neighbourhoods of residency.
+My research project Living together: The artist as a neighbour, studies the practices of artists who chose to work in their own neighbourhoods of residency and belonging.
 The practical element of my doctoral thesis is Tulse Hill Diaries, an artist book that narrates two years of my life as a neighbour and artist in Tulse Hill Estate, a social housing estate in South London where I lived 16 years.